 Special enrollment period

-People can sign up for health insurance outside the standard open enrollment season when they have a qualifying life event, such as a birth, marriage or divorce, job change, or a move to a new state.
+People can sign up for health insurance outside the standard open enrollment season when they have a “qualifying life event,” such as a birth, marriage or divorce, job change, or a move to a new state.
 This is true in both the private sector and the new health exchanges.
 For 2015, special enrollment would take place after the regular signup season ends on Feb.
 15, 2015.

 In addition, the Department of Health and Human Services has the power to create other special enrollment periods, as they did in April 2014, when they accommodated some people who had problems up for the federal exchange by the March 31 deadline after all the problems that first year with Healthcare.gov. ) President Donald Trump was urged to create a special enrollment period in 2020 amid the huge job losses caused by the coronavirus pandemic but did not.

 There is no enrollment season or deadline for Medicaid or CHIP application.
 People can apply at any time if they are eligible.

 The heath care law contains incentives for people to participate in programs intended to improve health and fitness, through the workplace or, less often, directly through the insurers.
 People can get discounts on their health premiums.
 The programs are typically directed at things like smokinge cessation, diabetes management, weight loss and preventive health screenings.

 “Participatory wellness programs,” are what they sound like – they are based on participation, not on the person’s health status before and after.
 “Health-contingent wellness programs” measure outcomes such as lowering cholesterol or quitting smoking.
 Those have been more controversial but under the final HHS rules, the measurements are supposed to account for people’s medical condition – some people cannot achieve certain goals as easily as other, healthier, people.